steffkelsey/homelab-live/README.md

 2. crowdsec for DOS protection
 3. linkerd for encryption in transit
 4. traefik customizations (TLS etc)
+5. akri for USB storage access in k8s
-5. expose admin services (argocd, kubernetes console, etc) via tailnet with magicDNS and Tailscale certificate for TLS
+6. expose admin services (argocd, kubernetes-dashboard, traefik, etc) via tailnet with magicDNS and Tailscale certificate for TLS

 ## A BIG PROBLEM TO SOLVE